Female Pilots - DAN AIR REMEMBERED

 Marilyn Marsh - Booth

 Marilyn began her career as an Air Stewardess on Britannia airways.
-She trained as a pilot at the Oxford Aviatioon Academy and joined Dan Air as a First Officer on the 748s.
+She trained as a pilot at the Oxford Aviation Academy and joined Dan Air as a First Officer on the 748s.
 She often worked with Yvonne Pope so, All-female crews were common place with Dan - Air even back then.
 Marilyn went on to fly the Comet.
 After Dan - Air Marilyn emigrated to Australia where she worked with Sunbird Airways and Ansett Australian airlines.
 She is now retired.

 SHIREEN McVICKER